adouz/hypertube-torrent-stream-explained/README.md

          * exetract file extension from videFile.name
          * we going to need this to know if we can stream the video directly
          * or we will have to convert it first
-         * browser supported formats: (.ogg/.ogv) .mp4 .webm
+         * most browser supported formats: (.ogg/.ogv) .mp4 .webm
          * other format you will have to convert it to a supported format */ const re = /(?:\.([^.]+))?$/;